feng-zh/classfinder/README.md

     -sub
     List all children class or interface names -duplicate
-    List all dupliated class or interface names
+    List all duplicated class or interface names
     -ref
     List all incoming referring class or interface names -mref
+    List all incoming referring class or interface names for the full method name -fref
-    List all incoming referring class or interface names for the full method name -depend
+    List all incoming referring class or interface names for the full field name -depend
     List all outgoing depending class or interface names -strings